FICTURE7/CoCSharp/README.md

 </h1>

 Clash of Clans library written in C# to handle networking, csv files and more to come.
-It was written based off of [Clash of Clans Documentation Project](https://github.com/clanner/cocdp/).
+It was written based off of [Clash of Clans Documentation Project](https://github.com/clanner/cocdp/) and decompiled source code of [Ultrapowa Clash Server](https://github.com/Ultrapowa/ucs) which is now open source.

 ## What can it do?
 * CoCSharp.Data: CSV file structures and other data structures.